Skip to content

 • Hosted endpoint — no local server required

-• OAuth and API key authentication with per-project scoping
+• OAuth 2.1 authentication with per-project scoping

 • Compatible with Cursor, Claude, Windsurf, and any MCP client

-Pre-analyzed context, not raw diffs
+Structured coordination state, not raw diffs

 The server supports OAuth authentication, session persistence, and per-project access controls.
 Agents can only see projects their user has access to, and every tool call is logged for auditability.

-• Project summary bootstrap with repo-aware context
+• Project summary bootstrap with rules and role context

 • Ticket lifecycle, audit trail, and deployment status tools